-It is preferable to use a DMX (to E131) bridge if possible and then define the channels as E131.
+It is preferable to use a controller as an E131 to DMX bridge if possible and then define the channels as E131.

 For the three devices were defined in LOR, only 48 channels need to be defined, but to preserve a buffer for future use, an extra 16 channels corresponding to an additional LOR device, (i.e. a total of 64 channels) will be defined in Universe 1 as E1.31.

 Next create a new Model definition that matches the LOR Channels of Unit 03.

 Let’s say that this was 16 single channels Trees.
 In that case create a model ‘Small Tree 1’, with 1 channel.
 The start channel must be set to 33 (not 1) as this corresponds to the 1st channel of Unit 3.